Last Updated on February 14, 2023 by Eve Dawes

 As you’d expect from any of the top luxury hotels in Venice, the Gritti Palace breakfast is exceptional.
 Order the Eggs Benedict and select one of the decadent pastries from the elegant breakfast buffet.
 Their chocolate croissants are buttery heaven.
 I promise you’ll thank me for this tip, even if your waist line doesn’t.

-We did quite a lot of drinking on this trip including pre dinner drinks and night caps at the glamorous The Riva Lounge and Club del Doge which is a great way to start or end your night.
+We did quite a lot of drinking on this trip including pre dinner drinks and night caps at the glamorous The Riva Lounge and Club del Doge which is are the perfect spots to start or end your night.
 This thoroughly Venetian establishment also serves lunch and dinner.

 Gritti Palace Rooms

-There are 82 guest rooms at the Gritti Palace and all of them are special.
+There are 82 guest rooms at the Gritti Palace and all of them are special and have the familiar feel of a private residence, albeit a palace one.
 Like most European cities the rooms at the Gritti Palace are small, besides some of the more lavish suites but beautifully appointed.
+Not all of them have a Grand Canal view so be sure to take note when making your reservation.

 Marriott Bonvoy Luxury Collection Hotels